medialab/xan/docs/cmd/parallel.md

     Paths from a CSV column through stdin:
     $ cat filelist.csv | xan parallel count --path-column path

+You can also use the --glob flag to feed the command a glob pattern (for instance if your shell does not support it natively or if the number of files exceeds the arguments limit):

+    $ xan parallel count --glob 'data/**/docs.csv'

 Note that sometimes you might find useful to use the `split` or `partition` command to preemptively split a large file into manageable chunks, if you can spare the disk space.